Ahmedhassanelf/Ahmedhassanelf/README.md

 # 👨‍💻 Ahmed Hassan – VAPT Specialist Portfolio

 ## 🧠 About Me
-I am a VAPT Specialist based in Riyadh with experience in IT and have also worked as a Cybersecurity Instructor.
+I am a VAPT Specialist with experience in IT and have also worked as a Cybersecurity Instructor.
 Currently pursuing a Master’s degree in Cybersecurity and holding relevant certifications, I am seeking new opportunities.

 ---